 There are several problems with wood, firstly you will need to maintain them each year by painting them with wood protector.
 Secondly you have the problem that they are generally harder to clean out and bugs can hide in the cracks.
 One of the nicer things about wooden coops is that they tend to look prettier in the garden, you can use some lovely shades of wood treatment to make them a feature.
 Felt roofs are an absolute no. They are prime places for mite to hide in, and should you get an infestation you will never get rid of them.

 Plastic has obvious environmental problems associated with it.
-Many of the plastic coops you can buy now are made from recycled plastic, but one of the most popular is the Omlet Eglu and this is not.
+Many of the plastic coops you can buy now are made from recycled plastic.
+One of the most popular plastic coops is the Omlet Eglu, although this is not made from recycled plastic they do say that their coops are fully recyclable at the end of their lives.
 Plastic coops come in different designs and are much easier to clean out thoroughly and to disinfect.
-They make ideal coops for chicken hotels as they are so quick clean.
+They make ideal coops for chicken hotels as they are so quick to clean.
 Some plastic coops have removable soft litter trays that can flop a bit when you remove them, poop flying everywhere.
 So a rigid tray, like with the Eglu, would be recommended.

 A coop should have a main perching area and at least one nest box.
 The coop door should be able to close and be secured at night.
 Cunning Mr Fox can easily work out how to open a coop door but putting his nose under to lift it up or getting a paw in.
 So think about this when choosing the coop or how to secure the opening.
 The main coop area will need to be large enough to house the number of chickens you wish to own, but the larger the better.